 \section{Introduction}

 The dispersion of a physical quantity contains important information, beyond that obtained from its average value.
 The analysis of quantum and thermal noise is central in various systems, ranging from quantum electronics \cite{blanter2000} and quantum optics \cite{gardiner2004} to quantum gases \cite{burt1997, altman2004, schweigler2017}.
 The ultimate precision on the measurement of noise is given by the full counting statistics (FCS) \cite{levitov1996}, which is obtained with single-particle-resolved detection methods that provide the number of particles detected in a given time and/or space interval.
-These methods yield high-order moments of the particle number, beyond the variance.
+These methods yield high-order moments of the particle number beyond the variance.
 Probing high-order moments is a means to study quantum phase transitions \cite{ivanov2010, gomez-ruiz2020, devillard2020}, universality \cite{eisler2013, lovas2017}, entanglement properties \cite{klich2009} or out-of-equilibrium dynamics \cite{esposito2009}.
 The FCS has indeed successfully characterized various phenomena in mesoscopic conductors \cite{levitov1996, blanter2000, gustavsson2006, maisi2014}, Rydberg \cite{liebisch2005, malossi2014, zeiher2016} and non-interacting \cite{ottl2005, perrier2019} atomic gases.

 From a Quantum Information perspective, the FCS holds great promises for large ensembles of particles.
 In contrast to a full-state tomography \cite{flammia2012}, the FCS is accessible even in large systems as it probes information only about the diagonal part of the $n$-body density matrices ({\it i.e.} populations).
-Although it does not contain the total information about the quantum system, the FCS is sufficient to identify many (but not all) quantum states without resorting to a consuming tomography.
+Although it does not contain the total information about the quantum state, the FCS is sufficient to identify many quantum states without resorting to a consuming tomography.
 A similar idea was introduced by R. Glauber to characterize light sources from photon correlations at any order \cite{glauber1963}.
 For Gaussian states, for which the Wigner function is positive \cite{gardiner2004}, measuring the FCS or the magnitudes of correlation functions is indeed equivalent.
-Moreover, recent works have shown that applying random unitary transformations before measuring the FCS provides access to non-diagonal correlators \cite{brunner2021, naldesi2022}, further motivating the development of experimental approaches to the FCS, in particular in interacting systems.